 Imagine, if you will, a fluffy, fruity, sweet-tart frozen dessert that is at once easy-peasy and super elegant.
 Imagine that you can make it without any special equipment, yet it would impress everyone at your upcoming dinner party.
 Now imagine that you ran out to the store right before said dinner party to buy a second dessert, because this one was so damn good that you busted out your big-girl spoon and decided to eat the whole thing yourself.
-I’m not saying I did that (I can neither confirm nor deny the allegations), but this scenario squarely falls within the realm of possibilities with this recipe– I’m giving you fair warning.
+I’m not saying I did that (I can neither confirm nor deny any allegations that anyone may or may not have made regarding inappropriate dessert portions), but this scenario squarely falls within the realm of possibilities with this recipe– I’m giving you fair warning.
 Rhubarb Semifreddo with Pistachio Crumbles is something I’ll be making every spring, thankyouverymuch.
-I’m becoming more and more convinced that rhubarb is the fruit of the gods.
+I’m becoming more and more convinced that rhubarb is the fruit of the gods (technically a vegetable, but let’s not get too technical).
 I never cease to be amazed by its transformation from unpalatably sour in its raw form to deeply sweet-and-sour when cooked–roasted in this case.
 With all this amazing spring and summer fruit at the farmers’ market… I haven’t missed chocolate. (*spoken in hushed tones*) I know lately I’ve been all rhubarb! strawberries! summer fruit!… and yes, here is another one, because Yossy Arefi made it too hard to resist.
 Her book Sweeter Off the Vine is a drool-worthy ode to the beauty of baking with fruit as your centerpiece, so if that’s your thing, this book is a must-have.
 (And even if it isn’t your thing usually, this book may help change your mind, as it did mine…) The rhubarb semifreddo is her recipe, which is topped with chopped pistachios in the book, but I’ve been playing with crumbles lately and decided to make a buttery, crunchy, pistachio-laced crumble, which turned out to be a lovely sidekick to the bright, tart semifreddo, along with sliced strawberries.

 Have you made semifreddo before?
 If not, allow me to demonstrate why you’ll want to start immediately.
 It’s a frozen treat similar to ice cream (literally ‘half cold’ in Italian), but you do not use an ice cream maker.
 In fact, you’re not even going to cook a custard mixture like you would for ice cream.
 And the reward for your lack of work is oh-so-delicious– something like a frozen mousse.
 I’m not super experienced with semifreddo, but the two recipes I’ve made (this one and Milk Chocolate Malt Semifreddo) are among my favorite frozen desserts ever.